network-international/payment-sdk-android/README.md

 Ensure your merchant account has EMV 3DS 2.0 enabled.
 Get in touch with our support to enable.

 #### Missing required architecture x86_64 in file...
-You need to coimpile and execute the project on a real device.
+You need to compile and execute the project on a real device.
 The SDK is not compatible to be run on a simulator

 #### Duplicate class issue
 If you see the following error